-An organization within the United States Department of Health and Human Services, which administers the Medicare and Medicaid
+An organization within the United States Department of Health and Human Services, which administers the Medicare and Medicaid programs and the State Children's Health Insurance Program.

-CHILDREN with SPECIAL HEALTH CARE NEEDS
+CHILDREN with SPECIAL HEALTH CARE NEEDS (CSHCN)

-(CSHCN)

-Children under age 19 who are: Blind/Disabled Children and Related Populations (eligible for SSI under Title XVI).
+Children under age 19 who are blind, children with disabilities, and related populations (eligible for SSI under Title XVI).
 Children eligible under section 1902(e)(3) of the Social Security Act (Katie Beckett); in foster care or other out-of-home placement; receiving foster care or adoption assistance; or receiving services through a family-centered, community-based coordinated care system that receives grant funds under section 501(a)(1)(D) of Title V (CRS).

+CLAIM DISPUTE

-CLAIM DISPUTE A dispute, filed by a provider or Contractor, whichever is applicable, involving a payment of a claim, denial of a claim, imposition of a sanction or reinsurance.
+A dispute, filed by a provider or Contractor, whichever is applicable, involving a payment of a claim, denial of a claim, imposition of a sanction or reinsurance.

+CLEAN CLAIM

-CLEAN CLAIM A claim that may be processed without obtaining additional information from the provider of service or from a third party but does not include claims under investigation for fraud or abuse or claims under review for medical necessity, as defined by A.R.S. §36- by the departments and agencies of the Federal Government.
+A claim that may be processed without obtaining additional information from the provider of service or from a third party but does not include claims under investigation for fraud or abuse or claims under review for medical necessity, as defined by A.R.S. §36-2904.